nttgin/BGPalerter/docs/develop.md

 ## All npm commands

-* `npm run watch-and-serve` to run the application from source code and monitor for file changes

-* `npm run serve` to run the application from the source
+* `npm run serve` to run the application from the source code

 * `npm run test` to run the tests